RationalityEnhancementGroup/todolistAPI/README.md

 - `<additionalParameters>`: (Differ for each method.
 Described in their own section.)
 - `<userID>`: Unique user identification code.
 - `<functionName>`: Type of request.
+    - `getTasksForToday`: Outputs list of task for today.
+    - `updateTransform`: Updates bias and scaling parameters for SMDP method.
     - `updateTree`: Updates the stored tree.
-    - `getTasksForToday`: Outputs list of task for today.

 The additional parameters (`<additionalParameters>`) are dependent on the method that has been used (described below).
 Important: The order of all URL parameters is **fixed**!